Strength verification of machine components according to FKM guideline

 • Influence of notches on fatigue strength

-• Difference between shape numbers and notch factors
+• Difference between shape numbers and notch effect numbers

-• Shape numbers and notch factors in the FKM guideline
+• Shape numbers and notch effect numbers in the FKM guideline

 • Determination of shape numbers for individual notches

-• Example calculation according to nominal stress concept as well as local concept
+• Example calculation according to nominal voltage concept and local concept

-• Example calculation with structural stress at a weld seam
+• Example calculation with structural stress on a weld seam

-• Adaptations of the calculation of the technological size influence
+• Adjustments to the calculation of the technological size effect

-• Extension of the calculation of the plastic support number
+• Extension of the calculation for the plastic support number

 • Updated material data and new material group

-• New support number calculation for aluminum castings
+• New support number calculation for aluminum casting

-• New approach for evaluation of welded components with notch and effective stresses
+• New approach to evaluating welded components with notch and effective stresses

 Target group

-Engineers and specialists from the fields of development, design and calculation, teachers from educational institutions, specialists from research institutes and testing companies.
+Engineers and specialists from the fields of development, design and calculation, teachers from educational institutions, experts from research institutions and testing companies.

 Prices